Neil Jordan: Career

 Jordan's career began in the late 1970s working for the Irish television channel RTÉ.
 His work included writing storylines for the children's fantasy series Wanderly Wagon.

-His first collection of short stories, Night in Tunisia, was published by Dublin's Irish Writers Co-operative in 1976.
+He also worked on his own writing.
+His first book, a collection of short stories, Night in Tunisia, was published by Dublin's Irish Writers Co-operative in 1976.
 It won the Guardian Fiction Prize in 1979.

 In 1981, when John Boorman was filming Excalibur in Ireland, he recruited Jordan as a "creative associate".
-A year later, Boorman was executive producer on Jordan's first feature Angel, a tale of a musician caught up in the Troubles played by Stephen Rea, who has subsequently appeared in almost all of Jordan's films to date.
-During the 1980s, he directed films that won him acclaim, including The Company of Wolves and Mona Lisa, both made in England.
-The Company of Wolves, a dark and sexually themed reimagining of the Little Red Riding Hood fairy tale based on short stories by Angela Carter, became a cult favourite.
+A year later, Boorman was executive producer on Jordan's first feature Angel, a tale of a musician caught up in the Troubles.
+The role was played by Stephen Rea, who has subsequently appeared in almost all of Jordan's films to date.

+During the 1980s, Jordan directed films that gained acclaim, including The Company of Wolves and Mona Lisa, both made in England.
+The Company of Wolves, a dark and sexually themed reimagining of the Little Red Riding Hood fairy tale, based on short stories by Angela Carter, became a cult favourite.

-As a writer/director, Jordan has a highly idiosyncratic body of work, ranging from mainstream hits like Interview with the Vampire to commercial failures like We're No Angels to a variety of more personal, low-budget arthouse pictures.
+As a writer/director, Jordan has a wide variety of to his body of work, ranging from mainstream hits like Interview with the Vampire to commercial failures like We're No Angels to a variety of more personal, low-budget arthouse pictures.
 He was also the driving force behind the cable TV series The Borgias.